Hyosang-Jeong/BIT_SAVER_Project/ReadMe.md

       * If the player retains the combo, the fever gauge fills up faster.

 * Expected final goal/result/boss
-   * The playtime will be roughly 3 and a half minutes.
+   * The playtime of every level will be roughly 3 and a half minutes.
    * If the small character runs although the end(The song is finished) the stage is cleared.
-   * If the song is no longer playing, shut down with ESC.

 ________________

-FAQ/Common Mistakes:
+# FAQ/Common Mistakes:
 * Common installation mistakes that people might make
    * Just unzip it.
 Open BIT_SAVER.sln.
-Don't set the build mode to Release.
+Set the build mode to Debug or Release.
 Press Ctrl + F5
 * Any common errors or crashes that may occur
    * In the solution directory, there should be lib files.
 * Gameplay errors
    * The particles that needed to be disappeared popped up randomly.
    * On some computers, the note generating timing is not correct.
-   * You have to manualy close the window when the stage is cleared(Song is no longer playing) with ESC.
+   * On some computers, monitor blinking occurs on the offset adjustment scene.

 ________________

-Feedback:
+# Feedback:
 * Contact information for help or feedback
    * Contact our team producer Sunwoo Lee
       * Discord - sunwoo.lee(이선우)#6066
       * Kakaotalk ID- happy9078
       * Email - sunwoo9078@gmail.com

-* Optional Questions
-   * Was the playtest fun?
-(0(worst)~10(best))
-   * The reason for the rating?
-   * Did you feel the rhythm?
-(0(worst)~10(best))
-   * What did you feel most distracting while playtest?
-   * What would you do to improve this game?
-Ideas or Feedbacks.